 With the flooring installed, I could finish the baseboards and trim around the door.

-We kept the appliances that came with the house as they were still in excellent condition.
-With that in place, I could finally work on my long-awaited folding area!
-For this, I repurposed a vanity I removed during an earlier bathroom makeover I did.
+The appliances that came with the house were still in excellent condition.
+With them in place, I could finally work on my long-awaited folding area!
+I repurposed a vanity I removed during an earlier bathroom makeover.

 I only kept the cabinet part of the vanity and got rid of the top.
-As a replacement, I got a bamboo countertop from Home Depot.
-I had it cut to length in store.
+As a replacement, I used a bamboo countertop.
+I had it cut to length by Home Depot.
 It was only about 18 inches too long.
 I also stained it slightly darker as the natural bamboo was too yellow.

-The cabinets were stained dark brown (like everything else in this house).
-I decided to lightly sand and paint them.
+The vanity cabinets were stained dark brown (like everything else in this house) and I decided to lightly sand and paint them.
 The grey you can see in the photo below is a combination of leftover dark grey and white paint mixed together.
 I replaced the old chrome hardware with new black door handles.

-One year after this project, I still love my laundry room and craft area.
+One year after this project, I still love my laundry room makeover and bonus craft area.
 It was a lot of hard work, but that is how you make your dreams come true.